SamuelMTeixeira/Portfolio/README.md

 `NEXT_PUBLIC_EMAIL_TEMPLATE_ID`

+`NOTION_TOKEN`

+`NOTION_PROJECTS_DATABASE_ID`

-For more information how to configure the service, see the documentation: [🔗 Email.js docs](https://www.emailjs.com/docs/introduction/how-does-emailjs-work/)
+For more information how to configure the email service, see the documentation: [🔗 Email.js docs](https://www.emailjs.com/docs/introduction/how-does-emailjs-work/)

+## ℹ️ Contributing

+Contributions are always welcome!

+See `contributing.md` for ways to get started.

+Please adhere to this project's `code of conduct`.
 ## 🤝 Collabs

 | ![Samuel](https://avatars.githubusercontent.com/u/91707483?s=150) |